dennisXZX/web-developer-notes/Javascript.md

 ## Javascript

+#### What happen under the hood when you invoke a constructor function with a 'new' keyword?

+- An empty object is created and referenced by `this` variable, which inherits the prototype object of the function.
+- Properties and methods are added to the empty object.
+- The newly created object is returned at the end implicitly (if no other object is return explicitly).

 #### How to access a global object in all environments?

 By returning `this` inside a function, `this` should always point to the global object.